 Your child:

 Why do some kids get toddler's diarrhea?
 The cause of toddler's diarrhea is not known.
 It is common in young kids.
 It may happen when food moves through a child's intestines too quickly.
-When this happens, fluid in the food isn't fully absorbed into the body.
-The extra fluid stays in the intestines, leading to loose, watery poops.
+When this happens, liquid in the food isn't fully absorbed into the body.
+The extra liquid stays in the intestines, leading to loose, watery poops.